This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Limited Company

-In September 2017, the PRA (Prudential Regulatory Authority) imposed tougher underwriting standards on buy-to-let mortgage lenders.
+In September 2017, the PRA (Prudential Regulatory Authority) imposed tougher underwriting standards on buy to let mortgage lenders.
 This means that landlords now come under more financial scrutiny when applying for a new mortgage on a property or remortgaging.

 The changes only affect landlords with 4 or more properties.
 Lenders who continue working with these landlords have to demonstrate that they’ve carried out a detailed assessment of each landlord’s business plan.
 In doing so, lenders demonstrate that they know how that landlord is managing risk.